derevirn/mortgage-classifier/README.md

-# mortgage-classifier
+# Mortgage approval binary classifier
-A binary classifier for mortgage approvals, based on XGBoost.
+A binary classifier for mortgage loan approvals, based on XGBoost.
+I started this project to participate in the data science competition of the (now defunct) Microsoft Professional Program.
+My model managed to rank in the 90th percentile of all participants.
+The Jupyter notebooks include exploratory data analysis, a deep learning Keras model, as well as the XGBoost model.
+A report is also available in PDF format.